brimdata/zed/docs/lake/README.md

 zed lake map -o directed-pairs.zng "count=sum(count) by from_addr,to_addr | sort from_addr,to_addr" forward.zng reverse.zng
 zed lake index create -i directed-pairs.zng -o graph.zng -k from_addr,to_addr -z "*"
 ```
-> (Note: there is a small change we can make to the zed language to do this with one
+> (Note: there is a small change we can make to the Zed language to do this with one
 > command... coming soon.)

 This creates an index called "graph" that you can use to search for IP address